Applying Generic Coding with Help to Uniformizations: Cannot Be Avoided In The Solovay Model

 \begin{theorem} Let $M$ be an inner model of $\zfc$ and let $\kappa$ be a strongly inaccessible cardinal in $M$.
 Assume $V = M[G]$ where $G$ is generic for the Levy collapse of $\kappa$ over $M$.
 Fix $C \in {^\omega \mbox{Ord}}$ and let $g : \baire \to \baire$ be such that there is a formula $\varphi$ such that for each $x \in \baire$ and $n,m \in \omega$,

 Then for all $a \in \baire$,

-\end{theorem} \begin{proof} Given any $x \in \baire$, by the factoring of the Levy collapse for countable sets of ordinals, $V$ is generic over $M[C,x]$ by the Levy collapse of $\kappa$, and $\omega_1 = \kappa$ is inaccessible in $M[C,x]$.
+\end{theorem} \begin{proof} Given any $x \in \baire$, by the factoring of the Levy collapse for countable sets of ordinals (see Corollary 26.11 in \cite{Jech}), $V$ is a generic extension of $M[C,x]$ by the Levy collapse of $\kappa$, and $\omega_1 = \kappa$ is inaccessible in $M[C,x]$.
 Since the Levy collapse is homogeneous, for any $x,n,m$ we have

 Letting $\tilde{\varphi}(C,x,n,m)$ be the formula $1 \forces \varphi(\check{C},\check{x},\check{n},\check{m})$, we have